Blotch3D/Blotch3D/readme.md

 scale a model about the origin.
 This is because those operations affect each vertex differently depending on its relationship to the origin.
-(And since matrixes can be combined by multiplying them, we can, for example, rotate a model in the model coordinate system, and then translate it to a world coordinate system so that it rotates around its own model origin.)
+(And since matrixes can be combined by multiplying them, we can, for example, rotate a model before it has been translated, and then translate it so that it rotates locally around its own model origin.)

 If we want to scale (stretch) the X relative to the origin, we can multiply the X of each vertex by 2.